 Preparation:

-- Cut the onions into fine julienne strips and cook them over low heat with oil, sugar, and a pinch of salt for 15 minutes, stirring occasionally.
+- Slice the onions into thin julienne strips and cook over low heat with oil, sugar, and a pinch of salt for 15 minutes, stirring occasionally.

-- When they are golden and soft, add a splash of balsamic vinegar and cook for 2 more minutes.
+- When golden and soft, add a splash of balsamic vinegar and cook for 2 more minutes.

 - Toast the bread, place a generous spoonful of onion, and top with a portion of albacore tuna belly.

 A classic of Galician cuisine that adapts perfectly to canned albacore tuna.
-Faster than with fresh fish and with a spectacular result.
+Faster than with fresh fish and with spectacular results.

 - 2 cans of Albacore Tuna Loins 315g